-Secret Service agent kills the present.
+Secret Service agent kills the president.
 Assassin, terrorist or patsy?

 July Fourth, a hot summer day in rural Ohio.
 Tom Crosley, Secret Service agent in charge of the President's security on a campaign visit, sees a man pull a pistol from his pocket and aim it at the President.
 Trained like few other professionals, Tom pulls his own pistol to shoot the attacker, fires and...misses.
 The bullet instead kills the President.